PaulineRoca/AIP2016/00_Installation/install.md

      pygame.time.wait(3000)
      pygame.quit()
      ```
-    You should see a little window appear, change color and then disappear (if it doesn't disappear, hit the `Enter` key).
+    * You should see a little window appear, change color and then disappear (if it doesn't disappear, hit the `Enter` key).
     * press the keys `ctrl+D` and confirm your will to exit in order to quit the ipython console
+    * if all these terms "console", "command", "prompt", "anaconda", or the difference between python and "ipython" seems rather confusing, don't worry, the first Info lectures will help you.
   2. Second test
     * click on the `Windows` icon (or just press the `Windows` key on your keyboard), then on `All the programs` and then the `Anaconda2 64bits` folder, then on  `Anaconda Prompt`
     * at the prompt, type the following text, with the correct user name then press on `Enter`